-Through this session you will connect with the soil and seeds and understand where your food comes from.
-You will learn ecologically oriented farming philosophies, such as traditional farming, organic farming, permaculture, biodynamic and natural farming.
-This session will equip you with knowledge and skills to grow your own food, regardless whether you have a window garden or an expanse of land to cultivate.
-You will learn how to implement ecologically oriented farming designs, crop rotations, intercropping, mulching, principles behind water recycling and how to make your own bioenzyme.
-Participants will also learn about the interdependent connection between organic food and health and the importance of indigenous food in one’s health journey.
+In this environment workshop, you will forge a connection with the soil and seeds, gaining insight into the origins of your food.
+Explore ecologically oriented farming philosophies, including traditional farming, organic farming, permaculture, biodynamic, and natural farming.
+This organic farming workshop empowers you with the knowledge and skills to cultivate your own food, whether you have a small window garden or a vast expanse of land.
+Delve into the implementation of ecologically oriented farming designs, covering crop rotations, intercropping, mulching, water recycling principles, and the creation of your own bioenzyme.
+Participants will also grasp the interdependent relationship between organic food and health, understanding the significance of indigenous food in the journey to well-being.

-Connect with Mother Nature by growing your own food
+- Cultivate a connection with Mother Nature through growing your own food.

-Understand the inextricable link between food and health
+- Recognize the inseparable link between food and health.

 Duration : half a day to 3 days

 Modality: offline & online

 Suggested group size: 20-50